Stoneridge Shopping Center: History

 Plans to renovate and expand the property were announced in 2005, calling for the construction of a new, smaller Nordstrom store and the addition of new shops, restaurants, and a cinema within the existing Nordstrom building's footprint.
 The only portion of the plans to materialize were the addition of two restaurants outside the mall - The Cheesecake Factory and P. F. Chang's China Bistro, both of which opened in 2006.

 The dawn of the early 2020s saw several storied traditional department store retailers update its brick-and-mortar formats after being encroached upon to a degree by several digital retailers in recent years in addition to the COVID pandemic.

-On October 15, 2018, it was announced Sears would shutter as part of an ongoing decision to eliminate its traditional brick-and-mortar format.
+On October 15, 2018, it was announced Sears filed for bankruptcy and would shutter the Stoneridge location as part of an plan to close 142 stores nationwide.
 The department store shuttered in January 2019, paving the way for a planned redevelopment.

 On May 7, 2020, Nordstrom, which also maintains several additional outposts in the region, announced plans to shutter along with several additional locations as a direct result of pulling back because of the COVID-19 pandemic.

 Simon, the mall development firm, has been in the early stages of a future enhanced development which is to include both the previous Sears and Nordstrom outposts.

+By 2023, since the government lockdown, Stoneridge Shopping Center had announced several newest additions, among them are Aldo, Lovisa, Miniso, and GNC.

+On December 5, 2025, it was announced that JCPenney would shutter on February 22, 2026, which will leave the two Macy's stores as remaining anchors.
+In a statement, the company wasn't able to continue its lease terms at the mall and was unable to find an alternative suitable location in the market.

+In 2026, Hollister announced that it would be opening a store in the mall.